 The award is named in memory of Jeremy Azrael, a long-time RAND political scientist and expert on Russia and Eurasia who devoted his career to promoting better understanding between the United States and the former Soviet Union.
-The RAND Business Leaders Forum that Azrael established in 1997 continues to bring together Russian, European, and American executives and political leaders for regular exchanges twice a year.
+The RAND Business Leaders Forum that Azrael established in 1997 brought together Russian, European, and American executives and political leaders for regular exchanges twice a year.

 After Azrael passed away in 2009, a group of his friends and colleagues established this scholarship as another lasting legacy to his life's work.
 Through the award, Pardee RAND is privileged to add important global perspectives to its classes of future policy leaders.